-It's where the family gets together for meals, where friends gather during dinner parties, and the place you get each day off to a fresh start.
+It's where the family gets together during meals, friends gather during dinner parties, and you get each day off to a fresh start.

 Inside drawers, use plastic sectional organizers or small oblong boxes to hold scissors, tape, and coupons in place - and to make them easier to find when you need them.

 These types of containers also work well for organizing large spoons, salad tongs, carving knives, corkscrews, and bottle and can openers.

 If your cabinet shelves are not adjustable, subdivide the space with wire racks.

 It makes getting to pots, pans, dishes, and pie plates easier than when they're piled up all the way to the shelf above.

 This wire-rack system works equally well with items in the cupboards or pantry.
 You might also consider installing a corner cabinet carousel or rolling shelves.

 You won't want to waste a single inch of precious cabinet space.
 Make the most of overhead cabinets by hanging stemmed glasses beneath them.

 Store your holiday cookware and the cake tins or roasting pans you infrequently use in those hard-to-reach cabinets high above the fridge.

 Sort food - wherever you've stashed it - by category, to make things easy to reach.
 You'll also have a better idea of what needs restocking before you head out to the grocery store.